-Mounting options: if cruising is your lifestyle, you probably want to mount your barbecue on the pushpit or on the rail, out of the way yet easily accessible.
+Mounting choices: If cruising is your lifestyle, you probably want to mount your barbecue on the pushpit or on the rail, out of the way yet easily accessible.
 Other mounts plug into rod holders or deck sockets that are standard on many powerboats.
 Depending on the design of your boat, an 8" extension may be practical to position your barbecue outboard.
 If you want the option of using your barbecue on land, a shore stand is a must.
 For sheer portability, the Cabo Grill is the best choice, with folding legs for dockside or camping use, as well as pedestal and rail mount options.
-We sell both gas and electric versions.
+We now sell both gas and electric versions.

 A good Sunbrella cover is also a must-have if your barbecue is to keep its attractive appearance.
 Stainless steel is not impervious to corrosion.
 Any barbecue left outdoors in a salt-water environment will eventually become rust-stained, but a cover will slow the process.
-We also have padded carrying cases to store and transport your grill and its accessories in one compact satchel.

 Padded carrying case for Marine Kettle 2.